 At the same time this test is only indicative of short-term image retention and not the permanent burn-in that may occur with prolonged exposure to static images.
 You can read about the test we are currently running to help us better understand permanent burn-in here.

-OLED panels such as the B8 do have the possibility of experiencing burn in.
+Although we don't expect most people who watch varied content to have any issues, OLED TVs, such as the LG OLED B8 do have the possibility of experiencing burn in.
 This TV has three features to decrease the risk of burn-in.

 We recommend enabling Pixel Refresher and Screen Shift, and setting Logo Luminance Adjustment to Low.